Academic Year 2024/25

 I am deeply grateful to my students, whose voices and growth inspire me daily, and to Yew Chung College of Early Childhood Education for nurturing an environment where innovation in teaching thrives.
 This award reaffirms the power of student-centered, inquiry-driven education.
 My hope is to continue empowering future educators to listen to children, champion autonomy, and create inclusive, transformative learning environments for our next generation.

-Honourable Mention
+Honourable Mentions

 We are thrilled to receive the Honourable Mention for the FSTE Teaching Excellence Award.
 Our Service-Learning subject, Storytelling for Understanding: Refugee Children in Hong Kong, uses personal narratives to foster cultural understanding and community service.
 Integrating digital tools, our teaching centres on storytelling with empathy—cultivating connection, creativity, and critical reflection.
 In an age increasingly shaped by AI, we believe education must remain profoundly human, grounded in care and compassion.
 Learning, for us, is a shared narrative where teachers and students co-create meaning.
 We thank the panel, our CPCE colleagues and students, PolyU’s Service-Learning and Leadership Office, and Christian Action’s Centre for Refugees for their continued trust and support.

-Return to the current cycle of FSTE Teaching Excellence Award (TEA).
+Return to the current cycle of TEA Overview.